Who is this

 I write world history books.

-Often it’s the media who need some proof of expertise for an article, or maybe you just want to know you’re hiring a legit expert, not somebody who’s just wandering around making up stuff.
+Often it’s the media who need some proof of expertise for an article, or maybe you just want to know you found a legit expert, not somebody who’s just wandering around making up stuff.
 Whatever the reason, here’s my street cred:

 • PhD, History, University of Warwick, UK

 • 15 years WSU Adjunct Professor of History and Honors.
-I taught a huge range of courses including a popular series on the Meaning of Life through time
+I taught a huge range of courses spanning all time periods across the globe, including a popular series on the Meaning of Life through time

-• Various Outstanding Faculty nominations and awards, Honors Program and Crystal Crest
+• Various Outstanding Faculty awards and nominations- WSU Honors Program and Crystal Crest

-• What’sHerName Podcast is hailed as “the essential women’s history podcast” with over 3 million downloads in 130 countries
+• What’sHerName Podcast hailed by Women’s Day as “the essential global women’s history podcast” with over 3 million downloads in 130 countries

 • Published academically with Oxford University Press and presented at many conferences

-• Books have been translated into nine languages
+• Books have been translated into ten languages

 • Former Executive Director of Weber County Heritage Foundation